 Bad habits of the expectant mother: why is alcohol harmful during pregnancy?
 "I didn't know I was pregnant."
 Alcohol in the first two weeks of pregnancy

-The woman finds out that she is expecting a baby.
-What are the first thoughts that come to mind?
+A woman finds out that she is expecting a baby.
+What thoughts come to mind first?
 Of course, the expectant mother thinks about what foods and drinks she can afford during this period.
-There are representatives of the weaker sex who strictly limit themselves and prohibit the use of anything that can harm the fetus.
-But there are ladies who do not want to give up their favorite treats, including alcohol.
+There are representatives of the fairer sex who strictly limit themselves and prohibit consuming anything that can harm the fetus.
+But there are ladies who do not want to give up their favorite delicacies, including alcohol.
 Let's see if this is correct.

 Scientists and doctors have tried many times to answer this question.
-Opinions differ every time.
-Moreover, the unambiguously correct answer among them has not yet been found.
-It used to be that a glass of good red wine was not only safe, but even beneficial for a pregnant woman.
+Every time opinions differ.
+Moreover, a uniquely correct answer has not yet been found among them.
+Previously, it was believed that a glass of good red wine was not only safe, but even beneficial for a pregnant woman.
 This drink raises hemoglobin and increases appetite, which is extremely important for the expectant mother.
 No one can set strict limits, since the norm is completely different for everyone.
-The body of women reacts to alcohol individually.
+Women's bodies react to alcohol individually.

-Could it be beneficial to the fetus?
-Today it has been proven that a child in the womb drinks alcohol with her.
+Could this be beneficial for the fetus?
+Today it has been proven that a child in the womb drinks alcohol along with her.
 Of course, this does not happen in equal proportions.
-The kid gets exactly half.
+The baby gets exactly half.

-Recent data indicate that alcohol crosses the placental barrier in full.
-You can talk about the effect of ethyl alcohol on the embryo for a long time.
-However, your position and desire to drink during pregnancy will depend on only one thing: do you think that for such a small and defenseless creature, not yet born, but already living and functioning just like you, there is such a thing, what is the safe dose of alcohol?
+Recent data indicate that alcohol penetrates the placental barrier in full.
+We can talk for a long time about the effect of ethyl alcohol on the embryo.
+However, your position and desire to drink during pregnancy will depend on only one thing: do you think that for such a small and defenseless creature, not yet born, but already living and functioning just like you, there is such a thing, What is a safe dose of alcohol?

 Modern doctors have already taken a completely different position.
 They believe that there are no safe doses of alcohol during pregnancy.
 No one will ever tell you with certainty if a woman drank alcohol during pregnancy, how many grams of wine or beer will be decisive for the baby.
-No one but you will not be held responsible for this later.
-It is impossible to predict how alcohol may affect the health of a future son or daughter.
-During pregnancy, there is no difference between alcoholic beverages.
-Early physicians argued that whiskey, brandy, liqueurs or vodka should definitely be banned, and wine and beer are not dangerous drinks, but modern scientific research proves otherwise.
-Absolutely any alcohol is equally potentially dangerous for the baby.
+No one except you will be held responsible for this subsequently.
+It is impossible to predict how alcohol may affect the health of an unborn son or daughter.
+During pregnancy there is no difference between alcoholic drinks.
+Early doctors argued that whiskey, brandy, liqueurs or vodka should definitely be prohibited, and wine and beer are not dangerous drinks, but modern scientific research proves otherwise.
+Absolutely any alcohol is equally potentially dangerous for a baby.

 Alcohol in early pregnancy

-In the early days, while the embryo is on its way to the uterus, it is dangerous only because of the provocation of spontaneous abortion.
+In the first days, while the embryo is on its way to the uterus, this is dangerous only due to the provocation of spontaneous abortion.
 Then you simply will not know about pregnancy.
-In the period until the placenta has formed and the fetus has not begun to feed on you, there is no danger from alcohol.
-An average of two weeks between fertilization and missed menstruation are considered absolutely safe.
+Until the placenta has formed and the fetus begins to feed from you, there is no danger from alcohol.
+An average of two weeks between fertilization and missed menstruation is considered absolutely safe.

-Undoubtedly, if for some reason the doses of alcohol were excessive and consumed daily, it is worth telling the doctor honestly about it.
+Undoubtedly, if for some reason the doses of alcohol were excessive and were consumed daily, you should tell your doctor honestly about it.
 If not, be calm.
-But know that as soon as the embryo lands, begins to develop and grow, then you should absolutely forget about alcohol.
+But know that as soon as the embryo lands and begins to develop and grow, you should absolutely forget about alcohol.
 Even a small dose in the first trimester can be the main cause of pathologies and deformities.
-This period is the most important and most dangerous for the development of the fetus.
+This period is the most important and most dangerous for fetal development.

 How does alcohol affect pregnancy?

-Moderate alcohol consumption during pregnancy increases the chance of miscarriage, and excessive alcohol consumption leads to abnormalities in the fetus.
-Chronic heavy drinking during pregnancy can lead to a developmental abnormality in the fetus called fetal alcohol syndrome.
-Scientists have found that mild, moderate drinking during pregnancy can lead to long-term changes in the brain.
+Moderate consumption of alcohol during pregnancy increases the likelihood of miscarriage, and excessive consumption leads to abnormalities in the fetus.
+Chronic drinking during pregnancy can lead to a fetal abnormality called fetal alcohol syndrome.
+Mild, moderate drinking during pregnancy can lead to long-lasting changes in the brain, scientists have found.
 You won't notice the damage.
-If alcohol enters the blood of the fetus, then the liver is affected first of all, then the vascular system, as well as those brain structures that are responsible for mental activity.
-If drugs are used along with alcohol, the likely harm to the fetus increases many times over.
-Painkillers, stimulants, and anti-seizure drugs are especially dangerous.
+If alcohol enters the blood of the fetus, the liver is affected first, then the vascular system, as well as those brain structures that are responsible for mental activity.
+If drugs are used along with alcohol, the potential harm to the fetus increases many times over.
+Particularly dangerous are painkillers, stimulants and anti-seizure drugs.

-When a woman drinks alcohol, her eggs are damaged, each of which carries the genetic information about your unborn child.
-That is why alcohol is dangerous even before pregnancy.
-The child of a man and a woman who often drink is smaller in body weight, shorter and lags behind in development from peers born to parents who do not drink alcohol.
-The baby has a weakened immune system and is more prone to various diseases.
+When a woman drinks alcohol, her eggs are damaged, each of which carries genetic information about your unborn child.
+This is why alcohol is dangerous even before pregnancy.
+The child of men and women who drink frequently has lower body weight, shorter height, and lags behind in development compared to peers born to parents who do not drink alcohol.
+The baby has a weakened immune system and is more susceptible to various diseases.
 The main danger is an innate predisposition to alcoholism.

-All varieties of alcoholic beverages are toxic to the growing, developing organism of the fetus.
+All types of alcoholic beverages are toxic to the growing, developing fetus.
 Any drink containing alcohol is potentially dangerous for the unborn child.
-In addition, you should be careful about over-the-counter cough and cold remedies.
+Additionally, you should be careful when using over-the-counter cough and cold products.
 Some of them contain up to 25% alcohol.

-If you planned pregnancy in advance, then a man should give up alcohol 4 months before conception so that there is no effect of alcohol on heredity.
-Scientists have established a link between father's alcoholism and delayed intrauterine development of the fetus.
-Indeed, excessive alcohol consumption by the father of a child can cause him to have fetal alcohol syndrome.
+If you planned your pregnancy in advance, then a man should give up alcohol 4 months before conception so that there is no effect of alcohol on heredity.
+Scientists have established a connection between father's alcoholism and slow intrauterine development of the fetus.
+Indeed, excessive alcohol consumption by the child's father can cause fetal alcohol syndrome.
 Even absolutely small doses of regularly consumed alcohol can reduce sperm motility and damage their hereditary structure.
 Of course, this will negatively affect the health of the unborn child.

-A portion of alcohol of about 25 milliliters of alcohol per day is considered safe, that is, 150-250 grams of dry wine or 60 grams of vodka.
-At the moment, this is just a theory, not definitively proven.
-As adults and responsible people, you and your man should be aware that now your lifestyle affects not only yourself, but also your continuation.
+A serving of alcohol of about 25 milliliters of alcohol per day is considered safe, that is, 150-250 grams of dry wine or 60 grams of vodka.
+At the moment this is just a theory that has not been conclusively proven.
+As adults and responsible people, you and your man must realize that now your lifestyle affects not only yourself, but also your continuation.

-Or is it okay to drink alcohol during pregnancy?
+Or is it still possible to drink alcohol during pregnancy?

-You can't help it and you're drawn to a glass of wine.
-Especially for you, we will give an answer to the question of whether alcohol is allowed during pregnancy.
-You can afford 100-200 g of natural dry wine, but only 2-3 for 9 months.
+You can't help yourself and feel the urge to drink a glass of wine.
+Especially for you, we will answer the question of whether alcohol is allowed during pregnancy.
+You can afford 100-200 g of natural dry wine, but only 2-3 over 9 months.

 In the second trimester, ethanol increases the risk of miscarriage if a woman drinks more than 30 ml of alcohol twice a week.
-For example, a 70-kilogram woman can drink only 50 g of red wine, while the negative effect after drinking alcohol will begin to act within 90 minutes.
-Most studies have confirmed that four to five small doses of alcohol per day are sufficient for the onset of fetal alcohol syndrome.
-However, in a mild form, anomalies also occur at two doses per day (28 g of alcohol).
-If you do drink alcohol, then you need to drink one, maximum two drinks a week, and only during meals.
+For example, a 70-kilogram woman can drink only 50 g of red wine, and the negative effect after drinking alcohol will begin to take effect within 90 minutes.
+Most studies have confirmed that four to five small doses of alcohol per day are sufficient to cause fetal alcohol syndrome.
+However, in a mild form, abnormalities also occur with two doses per day (28 g of alcohol).
+If you do drink alcohol, then you need to drink one, maximum two drinks per week, and only during meals.

 The period of pregnancy is a time of increased responsibility and a particularly reverent attitude towards your body.
-Within 9 months, you are laying the program for the health and emotional state of your unborn child.
+Over the course of 9 months, you are laying down a program for the health and emotional state of your unborn child.
 Take care of yourself and your future children!

-Fortunately, most women are aware of the effects of alcohol on a child and refrain from drinking it.
-It is not uncommon for a woman to be unaware of her situation and continue to drink alcohol in the early stages.
-In such cases, upon learning of the pregnancy, it would be right to warn the leading gynecologist.
-To be shy and worry that the doctor will have a negative impression is stupid!
-More importantly, the safety of the child.
-The doctor may prescribe a number of additional tests to confirm the condition of the fetus, and if everything is fine, no longer drink alcohol until the end of pregnancy, and if there are no problems with milk, until the end of breastfeeding.
+Fortunately, most women are aware of the consequences of alcohol for their children and refrain from drinking it.
+It is not uncommon for a woman to still be unaware of her situation and continue to drink alcohol in the early stages.
+In such cases, upon learning about pregnancy, it would be correct to warn the leading gynecologist.
+It’s stupid to be shy and worry that the doctor will get a negative impression!
+What is more important is to keep the child safe.
+The doctor may prescribe a number of additional tests to confirm the condition of the fetus, and, if all is well, no longer drink alcohol until the end of pregnancy, and if there are no problems with milk, until the end of breastfeeding.

-If a married couple is seriously thinking about conception, it is necessary to give up a number of harmful substances in advance.
-The effect of drinking on the human body occurs for a long time.
-It takes up to a year and a half to restore the internal organs, and the absolute cleansing of the body from the decay products of alcohol.
-For successful fertilization and gestation, it is necessary to “cure” the body not only for the expectant mother, but also for the father.
-Even if a woman led a healthy lifestyle, the father's sperm, which is subject to negative influences, can contribute to the development of pathologies in the fetus.
+If a married couple is seriously thinking about conceiving, it is necessary to give up a number of harmful substances in advance.
+The effect of drinking on the human body occurs over a long period of time.
+It takes up to a year and a half to restore internal organs and completely cleanse the body of alcohol breakdown products.
+For successful fertilization and gestation, it is necessary to “cure” the body not only of the expectant mother, but also of the father.
+Even if a woman led a healthy lifestyle, the father’s sperm, subject to negative influences, can contribute to the development of pathologies in the fetus.

 The effect of alcohol on the fetus